latex3/babel/docs/guides/migrating-xetex-luatex.md

 **Draft**

+> *Improve this page!
+Feel free to draft a pull request [on GitHub](https://github.com/latex3/babel/tree/docs/docs)*.

 In many languages and scripts, particularly Latin, Greek and Cyrillic, a document written for `xetex` should work with `luatex` without changes.